gsa-oes/office-of-evaluation-sciences/pages/home.md

 permalink: /
 hero-image: /assets/img/Kites-small.jpg
 hero-text: "We believe that government works best when it's built for people. "
-hero-button-text: Our work
+hero-button-text: Learn more
-hero-button-link: /work/
+hero-button-link: /about/
-content-button-text: Learn more
+content-button-text: 2016 Abstracts
-content-button-link: /apply/
+content-button-link: /2016-portfolio/
 ---
-# <center> We are now accepting applications for the 2017 Fellowship cohort.</center>
+# <center> In September of 2016, OES released more than a dozen rigorous evaluations.</center>